-Tangerine Ice Cream can be rich, creamy and refreshing all at once — especially when it’s made with the sweetest tangerines ever, Ojai Pixies!Even though it’s been fairly cool outside — for Los Angeles anyway — flowers are blooming everywhere and we are entering spring.
+A tangerine ice cream recipe can be rich, creamy and refreshing all at once — especially when it’s made with mascarpone, and the sweetest tangerines ever — Ojai Pixies!Even though it’s been fairly cool outside — for Los Angeles anyway — flowers are blooming everywhere and we are entering spring.

 And it’s making me crave foods with vibrant colors and bright flavors.
 More specifically, I want to get my hands on the sweetest tangerines possible, and I know exactly what they are.

 My trip to the Ojai Valley with Melissa’s Produce got me in a springtime mood — what with beautifully ripe, deep orange Ojai Pixie tangerines surrounding me at Friend’s Ranch and Churchill Brennis Orchard, how could it not?

 Ojai Pixie tangerines are so sweet and juicy, that it’s no exaggeration to say they taste like candy!

 While it was difficult not to eat all of the Pixies I brought home, I somehow managed to save enough to make this super delicious Tangerine Mascarpone Ice Cream recipe.

 - This mascarpone ice cream is packed with bright, colorful flavors, and the texture is super creamy.

 - You might notice the bits of chocolate in the tangerine ice cream.
 Um, have you met me?
 Been reading my recipes for a while?
 Of course, there is chocolate in my ice cream!

 How fun would this be to serve to your guests for dessert?!

 Tangerine Mascarpone Ice Cream Recipe